johnmckennacarroll/powerBI_Waggle_company_Dashbaord/README.md

 - Which demographic segments represent the highest engagement opportunities?

 ## Dashboard Features
+- This dashboard is designed to support exploratory analysis and high-level decision-making through interactive filtering and visual storytelling.
 - Interactive slicers for demographic and household attributes
 - Drill-down and cross-filtering across visuals
 - KPI-style summary visuals for quick insights